natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 3. Now what if we want to store the capitalized content to another file?
 Try: `tr "[a-z]" "[A-Z]" < test.txt > new_test.txt`.
 You should find that “HELLO, HAVE A GOOD DAY TODAY!” exists within `new_test.txt`, since we **redirect** `stdout` to create this new file.
 4. What if we want to write back to `test.txt`?
 What can you deduce from the output?

-Perhaps the screenshot below might help you for steps 1-7 above.
+The screenshot below might help you for steps 1-7 above.

 <img src="{{ site.baseurl }}/assets/images/lab1/14.png"  class="center_seventy no-invert"/>

 ## Pipe `|`